Best Invisible Hearing Aids 2023 UK

-Bernafon Alpha IIC – Bernafon is a Swiss hearing aid manufacturer who is own by the William Demant Group that also own Oticon.
-Bernafon have a smaller footprint compared to Oticon which might explain where their aids are priced to be less expensive.
+Bernafon Alpha IIC – Bernafon is a Swiss hearing aid manufacturer owned by the William Demant Group that also owns Oticon.
+Bernafon has a smaller footprint compared to Oticon, which might explain why their aids are priced to be less expensive.
 However, the hearing aids are manufactured in the same factory using the same components.
 The difference is the software.

-Bernafon’s Alpha software uses channel free processing which enables the hearing aid to detect, analyse sound and then process the signal in real time.
+Bernafon’s Alpha software uses channel-free processing, enabling the hearing aid to detect, analyse sound, and then process the signal in real-time.

-Bernafon Alpha is available in a range of colours, the most common is shown in the photo.
-The CIC version can have a push button for programme changing.
+Bernafon Alpha is available in various colours; the most common is shown in the photo.
+The CIC version can have a push button for programme change.

-Bernafon Alpha hearing aids are available with a 5 year warranty.
+Bernafon Alpha hearing aids are available with a five-year warranty.
 This is recommended for all custom hearing aids.
-The IIC model has filters protecting the speaker and the microphone – good dexterity and eyesight is required to change these.
+The IIC model has filters protecting the speaker and the microphone – good dexterity and eyesight are required to change these.